medipnegiz/Aws_hands_on/README.md

 ### 🔖 [16_05_2022__IAM](https://github.com/medipnegiz/aws_hands_on/blob/main/16_05_2022__IAM/IAM%20.md)
 Purpose of the this hands-on training is to give basic understanding of how to use IAM and IAM components.
 ### 🔖 [19_05_2022__Volumes](https://github.com/medipnegiz/aws_hands_on/tree/main/19_05_2022_Volumes)
+The purpose of this hands-on training is to comprehend volume creation, merging and deletion operations.
 ### 🔖 [24_05_2022__NGINX__Launch_Template](https://github.com/medipnegiz/aws_hands_on/tree/main/24_05_2022_NGINX__Launch_Template)
 Purpose of the this hands-on training is to give the students basic knowledge of how to install Nginx Web Server on Amazon Linux 2 EC2 instance and to give the students understanding of how to create Launch Template on AWS Console with user data and how to version Launch Templates.
 ### 🔖 [27_05_2022__Elastic_Load_Balancers](https://github.com/medipnegiz/aws_hands_on/blob/main/27_05_2022__Elastic_Load_Balancers/Elastic_Load_Balancer.md)